Cognitive-AI-Systems/MAPF-GPT-DDG/README.md

 python3 generate_dataset.py
 ```

-Please note that the full training dataset for 1B observation-gt_action pairs requires 258 GB of disk space and additionally around 200 GB for intermediate files.
+Please note that the full training dataset for 1B observation-gt_action pairs requires 256 GB of disk space and additionally around 20 GB for temporary files.
 It also requires a lot of time to solve all instances via LaCAM.
 By modifying the config files in `dataset_configs` (adjusting the number of seeds, reducing the number of maps), you can reduce the time and space required to generate the dataset (as well as its final size).

 ## Running training of MAPF-GPT